A review by Teen Blogger, Timothy

 In the year 2012, a deadly virus is spread across the corners of the earth, leaving a wave of destruction in it’s wake.
 At first, there is nothing known about the deadly virus - except that it kills anyone over the age of thirteen who comes into contact with it.
 To make matters worse, an ancient race has seized the opportunity to enslave the children who are untouched by the deadly sickness, and build mighty empires throughout the world, free of their long captivity underground.
 The deadliest of them all.
 Vampires.

-Seraph of the End by Takaya Kagami follows the lives of Yuichiro Amane and Mikaela Shindo the two oldest at Hyakuya Orphanage when the virus strikes, leaving them defenseless to the vampire invasion.
+Seraph of the Endopens a new window by Takaya Kagami follows the lives of Yuichiro Amane and Mikaela Shindo the two oldest at Hyakuya Orphanage when the virus strikes, leaving them defenseless to the vampire invasion.
 At the time they are eight years old, and they do their best to protect the younger children while in captivity.
 Mika is shown to be very sneaky and knowledgeable, whereas Yu mirrors him, as he is stubborn and reckless.
 The young kids stay in captivity for four years, until one fateful night, they try to escape.
 However, Ferid Bathory (a sadistic Vampire Noble and leader of that district) catches them, praising Mika for his cunning skill, but that’s when everything goes horribly wrong.

 Yu manages to escape, and falls into the arms of Guren, a human who should have died from the virus.
 It is at this point that the reader starts to discover that humans have been hiding secrets from each other, dabbling in dark arts and experimentation.